scottburch/functional/README.md

 ## Intro to the monads

-In this library a monad is a immutable wrapper around a value.
+In this library a monad is a wrapper around an immutable value.
 To access the value of a monad you must pass a function to the .bind() method.

 Simplest Example: